Melissa Williamson » Quarterly ELA Curriculum

 Please check here for our ELA Curriculum for each quarter!

-In word study, we will continue to study Greek and Latin roots in word inquiry.
+In word study, we will review the word inquiry process and study Greek and Latin roots.